 Go artistic with multiple patterns and prints, for a fun, kitsch feel.
 Paint your base coat and block color, then once it's fully dry add your designs.
 Think smiley faces, rainbows, and flowers.

-18. Abstract and arty
+18. Abstract milk nails

-Add some luxe factor to nude pedicure ideas by adding in touches of gold.
+Add some luxe factor to nude pedicure ideas by adding touches of gold.
 You can do this by applying gold leaf, or applying gold nail polish to your perfectly-painted pedicure.

 19. Pristine white nail polish